Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Extension To Higher Dimensions

 A more complete 24D model Hamiltonian of pyrazine includes all terms up to second order:

 where

 In this expression, $k$ spans 24 normal modes, all of which are represented as displaced harmonic oscillators.
 The linear on-diagonal expansion terms involve modes in the $G_1$ set characterised by $A_g$ symmetry, and pairs of modes with identical symmetry, collectively labeled as $G_2$ set.
-Meanwhile, off-diagonal components capture interactions from the set of $G_3={\nu_{10a}}$ with $B_{1g}$ symmetry and the $G_4$ set containing all pairs of modes whose product exhibit $B_{1g}$ symmetry~\cite{Raab1999}.
-The number of modes in each symmetry are listed in Table~\ref{tab:symmetry}.
+Meanwhile, off-diagonal components capture interactions from the set of $G_3={\nu_{10a}}$ with $B_{1g}$ symmetry and the $G_4$ set containing all pairs of modes whose product exhibit $B_{1g}$ symmetry, i.e., pairs formed by combinations of $A_g\times B_{1g}$, $B_{2g}\times B_{3g}$, $A_u\times B_{1u}$ and $B_{2u}\times B_{3u}$~\cite{Raab1999}.
+The number of modes within each symmetry class is listed in Table~\ref{tab:symmetry}.
+From these counts, and applying the corresponding symmetry-combination rules, we obtain the number of terms in each set to be $d_{G_1}=5$, $d_{G_2}=31$, $d_{G_3}=1$, and $d_{G_4}=29$.

 To estimate the quantum gate depth we adopt the same range of time and spatial discretisation parameters determined from our 4D model of pyrazine.
 While this extrapolation does not account for dimension-dependent increases in Trotter error due to the growing number of Hamiltonian terms, we note that discretisation schemes with similar parameters have been successfully employed in classical full-dimensional simulations of 24D pyrazine using SOFT-based approaches with either adaptive coherent-state expansions (Matching Pursuit-SOFT)~\cite{Chen2006} or tensor-train compression techniques (Tensor Train-SOFT)~\cite{Greene2017}.
 Assuming that the time resolution demands do not vary significantly with dimensionality allows us to derive more generalised resource projections of the quantum implementation.